fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 One of the most promising replacements of Heroku is [Fly.io](https://fly.io/) which has a free plan, so we have selected Fly.io as the second "official" hosting platform of this course.
 You are of course allowed to use another service if you wish.

+There are also some other free options for Heroku replacements besides Fly.io, eg. [Render](https://render.com/) that work well for the purposes of this course.
+If you known some other good and easy to use service for hosting NodeJS, please let us know!

 For both Fly.io and Heroku, we need to change the definition of the port our application uses at the bottom of the <i>index.js</i> file like so:

 ```js